FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 In this example we will assume that the base image is called `ftoptix-updateserver`, if you tagged the container with a different name, you may need to adapt the commands

+> [!WARNING]
+> Only a single FactoryTalk Optix container can be executed at a time, as FactoryTalk Optix Studio does not allow specifying a custom deployment port.
+> If you need to run multiple containers, you will need to unbind the port `49100` after the FactoryTalk Optix Runtime application is deployed and running, then start the next container.

+> [!TIP]
+> The first time the container is executed you may see an error message in the logs with something like `spawner: can't find command '/home/admin/Rockwell_Automation/FactoryTalk_Optix/FTOptixApplication/FTOptixRuntime'`, this is expected as the FactoryTalk Optix application is not deployed yet to the container.

+> [!TIP]
+> The port mapping argument follows the pattern `-p [host_port]:[container_port]`, in this example we are mapping the host port `49100` to the container port `49100` and the host port `50080` (accessible by pointing to the host machine) to the container port `80` (the internal port where the FactoryTalk Optix application will be exposing the WebPresentationEngine)

 #### Executing the container with a Runtime license

 - Execute in shell: `docker run -itd -p 49100:49100 -p 50080:80 -e FTOPTIX_ENTITLEMENT_SERIAL_NUMBER=AAAAA-BBBBB-CCCCC-DDDDD-EEEEE ftoptix-updateserver`